taskcluster/taskgraph/docs/glossary.rst

     complete a kind task, such as signing binaries to pushing packages to the Google Play store or to Mozilla archives.

-  Trust Domains
+  Trust Domain
-    These consist of scopes, routes and worker pools that are grouped roughly by product so as to minimize security risks and manage resources.
-The smaller the trust domain, the more secure but the harder it is to maintain and manage resources.
+    Trust domains are a concept frequently used in the Firefox-CI cluster.
+They act as a prefix for scopes, routes and worker pools and roughly correspond to a project or group of related projects.
+Trust domains ensure that a task from one project isn't accidentally granted scopes to another.
+This reduces the attack surface should the task get compromised.
+The more granular the trust domain, the more secure it is.
+But granular trust domains are also harder to maintain.

-  Scopes
+  Scope
-    Taskcluster permissions required to perform a particular action.
+    Taskcluster permission required to perform a particular action.
 Each task has a set of these permissions determining what it can do.